iterative/dvc.org/content/blog/2020-10-12-october-20-dvc-heartbeat.md

 title: October '20 Heartbeat
 date: 2020-10-12
 description: |
-  This month, hear about our international talks, new video docs, and the best tutorials from our community.
+  This month, hear about our international talks, new video docs on our YouTube channel, and the best tutorials from our community.
 descriptionLong: |
-  This month, hear about our international talks, new video docs, and the best tutorials from our community.
+  This month, hear about our international talks, new video docs on our YouTube channel, and the best tutorials from our community.
 picture: 2020-10-12/cover.png
 pictureComment: